What this course is about

 Instructors (click on name for office hours and office location)

-- Moira Chas Instructor Lectures 1 and 3
+- Moira Chas Instructor - Lectures 1 and 3

 - Ljudmila Kamenova Instructor Lecture 2

-- name Grader of Lecture 1.
+- Paris Yang Grader - Lecture 1.

 Communication